Skip to content

 • Boiling

 You will know when the water starts boiling.
 The small bubbles of air that formed at the bottom of the pot erupt into big bubbles that continuously and vigorously rise to the top.
-The water also begins quivering with greater intensity.
-The quivering is so intense that it can displace the lid or sputter out of the pot, so be careful when handling it.

 water boiling to kill bacteria and purify water

 At this point, the boiling water also starts steaming – the steam is so hot that it can burn and blister your skin if you are not careful.
-Boiling water reaches temperatures of 1000C.
-At this point, if you are advised to boil it long enough to kill bacteria and other pathogens

-3. The Altitude where you boil water at
+3. The Altitude Where you Boil Water At

-Did you know that water boils quicker at high altitudes?
-It has something to do with atmospheric and vapor pressure.
-The atmospheric pressure is lower at higher elevations, so it becomes easy for liquid to turn into gas.
 This is a factor that you should take into consideration when boiling water outdoors at elevated heights – take note if you are a hiker or climber!

 Altitude affects the boiling point of water